woon5118/totara_ub/readme_development.md

 ./node_modules/grunt/bin/grunt
 ```

-For more information on the AMD and less themes build process see our (developer documentation)[https://help.totaralearning.com/display/DEV/Working+With+LESS+in+Themes]
+For more information on the AMD and LESS themes build process see our [developer documentation](https://help.totaralearning.com/display/DEV/Working+With+LESS+in+Themes)

 ## Automated testing